-We know that fundraising $1,000 might be an intimidating task for first-time fundraisers.
+We know that fundraising can be intimidating – especially if it’s your first time!
 We will do a lot to support you along the way.
-You can attend an in-person fundraising workshop, where we will walk you through developing a strategy; we’ll send you ample resources to help brainstorm how you will raise the money; and we will check-in with you personally at least once (and more if you’re eager to blow it out of the water).
+You can attend an in-person fundraising workshop, where we will walk you through developing a strategy; we’ll send you ample resources to help brainstorm how you will raise the money; and we will be available for check-ins by phone or email to make sure you have the support you need.

 How many miles per day will we ride?

 You will ride about 65 miles per day.
 That adds up to more than 184.5 miles: you’ll bike a few extra miles over the course of the trip to get between the towpath and campsites, restaurants, and other sites.

 I’m not used to biking that much—should I still register?

 Most likely, yes!
 Our general rule is that if you have experience riding ~30 miles and you can do so a few days in a row, then, with a good pair of padded bike shorts, you can probably do ~65 miles a day.
 You also have plenty of time to get into shape for riding the distance (we’ll even provide a training plan!).

 On the ride itself, people self-select into the “tortoise” or “hare” group based on their usual riding speed—the tortoise group will leave a little earlier in the morning to give you more time to reach each stop.
 Additionally, we will have a sweep rider to make sure that nobody gets left behind and give you a little extra encouragement if you need it to finish the last few miles.

 And, keep in mind that over the trip, the only thing you have to do each day is ride—we’ll take care of almost everything else.